GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 ## MC_JOIN {#channel-join-frame}

-An MC_JOIN frame (type TBD-02) is sent from server to client and requests that a client join the given transport addresses and ports and process packets with the given Channel ID according to the corresponding MC_ANNOUNCE frame and the latest MC_KEY frame for the channel.
+An MC_JOIN frame (type TBD-02) is sent from server to client and requests that the client join the channel identified by Channel ID.
+The client uses the channel's transport addresses and properties from the corresponding MC_ANNOUNCE frame.
+The MC_KEY Sequence Number field identifies the channel key generation that the server expects the client to have available when processing channel packets.

-A client cannot join a multicast channel without first receiving an MC_ANNOUNCE frame and an MC_KEY frame, which together set all the values necessary to process the channel.
+A client cannot join a multicast channel without first receiving an applicable MC_ANNOUNCE frame and an applicable MC_KEY frame for that channel.

-If a client receives an MC_JOIN for a channel for which it has not received both an MC_ANNOUNCE frame and an MC_KEY frame, it MUST respond with an MC_STATE with State "DECLINED_JOIN" and reason "Missing Properties".
-The server MAY send another MC_JOIN after receiving an acknowledgement indicating receipt of the MC_ANNOUNCE frame and the MC_KEY frame.

 MC_JOIN frames are formatted as shown in {{fig-mc-channel-join-format}}.